Xilinx/Vitis_Libraries/vision/docs/src/colordetect-bm.rst

     +------------+------+----------------------+-----------------+------------+------------+------------+

-The performance is shown below
+Performance is shown in the following table.

-.. table:: Table 2 Performance numbers in terms of FPS (Frames Per Second) for Colour Detection
+.. table:: Table 2: Performance Numbers in terms of FPS (Frames Per Second) for Color Detection
     :align: center

     +----------------------+--------------+--------------+